pdxparrot/ssjAug2018/Assets/Scripts/Core/README.md

 # Splash Screen Setup

 * Create and save a new scene
-  * The only object in the scene should be a camera
+  * The only object in the scene should be a Main Camera
-* Setup the camera
-  * Clear Mode: Background Color
-  * Background Color: Opaque Black
-  * Culling Mask: Nothing
-  * Projection: Perspective (**TODO:** would ortho make more sense for this?)
   * Leave the Audio Listener attached to the camera for audio to work
+  * Add the AspectRatio component to the camera
 * Add the scene to the Build Settings and ensure that it is Scene 0
 * Add a new GameObject to the scene and add the SplashScreen component to it
 * Attach the camera to the Camera field of the SplashScreen component